 Kaddish: Prayer extolling God (e.g., Mourner’s Kaddish)

-Kriah: Tearing of garments as sign of mourning (generally replaced by displaying a black ribbon)
+Kriah: Tearing of garments as a sign of mourning (generally replaced by displaying a black ribbon)

 Maariv: Evening religious service